slatedocs/slate/source/includes/_endpoint-dataset.md

 The variables grouping displays metadata for all of the variables that matched.
 The Datasets grouping displays metadata for all of the datasets where a variable or the dataset it self matched.
-The "groups" parameter of the dataset indicates any groups that matched, along with variables that did not match the search but are contained within the group.
-Use the `group_variables_limit` parameter to define how many group variables to expose in this parameter. variable_count is the total number of variables that matched the crunch's search index, which is usefull for pagination purposes.
+The "groups" parameter of the dataset indicates any variable groups that matched, along with variables that did not match the search but are contained within the variable grouping.
+The group names that are indexed come from the variable ordering endpoint.

-Totals group defines the number of variables and datasets that matched post-index-filtering.
+Use the `group_variables_limit` parameter to define how many group variables to expose in this parameter. variable_count is the total number of variables that matched the crunch's search index.
+This number can be used when considering limit and offset parameters.  (limit + offset higher than variable_count will always return no results) Totals group defines the number of variables and datasets that matched post-index-filtering.
+This parameter is useful in order to limit the amount of output of group names, since some groups may have thousands of variables, who's information is less relevent since those variables do not match in this context.

 #### Drafts